Data Transformations in HiveMQ Data Hub

 branches

-The branch objects to which newly created messages are sent.
+All Branch objects for this script to which newly created messages are sent.
+Each property key is the branchId.

-Example context-object in a JavaScript function
+Example Context object in a JavaScript function

 function transform(publish, context) {